Women refusing militarization in South America

 Above all, it realizes why the action from the grandmother represents a space so subversive.
 Nor only it is consolidated as a political agent, with a schedule and clear demands, but also transgresses its place of statement from private to public, claiming for the appearance of their grandchildren.
 Therefore, they detach from the speech of the dictatorship where they are an element to be controlled, and it is consolidated as an example of subversion from these speeches which transcend their assigned role, which claim and convert their political organization to demand for the truth and justice (Quintana, 2016).

-In Colombia, with the extrajudicial murder of young boys who were killed and given as guerrilleros under the policies of democratic security, MAFAPO (Mother of ‘false positives’) has been a solid experience of resistance.
-Because of this judicial impunity, the mothers have been a clear example for the strengthening of historical memory, and the catharsis through art, with plays as ‘Antígonas’ or ‘El Costurero de la Memoria’ (Translated: Memory Sewing Box), where they have spun through the needles their stories and the history of the country.
+In Colombia, mothers victims of extrajudicial execution, whose young boys were killed and given as guerrilleros under the policies of democratic security, have been one of many experiences of resistance.
+Because of this judicial impunity, the mothers have been a clear example for the strengthening of historical memory, and the catharsis through art, with plays as ‘Antígonas: tribunal de mujeres’ or ‘El Costurero de la Memoria’ (Translated: Memory Sewing Box), where they have spun through the needles their stories and the history of the country.
 They have claimed for the achievement of truth, reparation and no-repetition, so the murder of their children does not remain unpunished nor forgotten (López, 2018).

 In this way, in the attempt to improve the damaged image of the military and its structures, it looks like, using women for speeches, make them believe they are appealing for ‘democracy’ or ‘equality’.
 It is mandatory to make visible that maintaining the established order as being part of the military dynamics, inevitably keeps strengthening a patriarchal structure (Ruiz, 1990).
 The entrance of women into the military structures, in some way, contributes to a process which legitimizes the institutionalization of violence (Lorenzo, 1998).